Lil Mariko

-Katherine Mariko Zhang (born March 1, 1997), known professionally as Lil Mariko, is a Chinese-Japanese-American rapper, songwriter and artist.
-Her first single "Where's My Juul??" released in 2019 as a collaboration between herself and producer boyfriend Jared Soule (known professionally as Full Tac), became a viral internet hit with over 23 million views across YouTube and Spotify.
+Katherine Mariko Zhang (born March 1, 1996), known professionally as Lil Mariko, is an American rapper.
+Her first single "Where's My Juul??" released in 2019 was her collaboration with her producer boyfriend Jared Soule (known professionally as Full Tac).
+It became a viral internet hit with over 23 million views across YouTube and Spotify.
 Her debut self-titled EP, Lil Mariko was released in 2021.

 Early life

-Katherine Mariko Zhang was born to a Chinese father and a Japanese mother in 1997.
-Her family lived in Taipei for a while before permanently moving to Houston, Texas, where she would spend most of her childhood.
+Katherine Mariko Zhang was born in 1996 to a Chinese father and a Japanese mother.
+Her family lived in Taipei before relocating to Houston, Texas, where she would spend most of her childhood.
 Zhang played violin in middle school and graduated high school in 2014.
-As a child, Zhang and her family moved a lot due to her father's job but always came back to Houston.
+As a child, Zhang and her family moved frequently because of her father's work but continued to return to Houston.